 Printer Friendly Version

-DESCRIPTIONPerfusion imaging using CT (computed tomography) provides an assessment of cerebral blood flow that may assist in the identification of ischemic regions of the brain.
-This technology is proposed as a method to aid treatment decisions in patients being evaluated for acute ischemic stroke, subarachnoid hemorrhage and head trauma.
+Perfusion imaging using CT (computed tomography) provides an assessment of cerebral blood flow that may assist in the identification of ischemic regions of the brain.
+This technology is proposed as a method to aid treatment decisions in patients being evaluated for acute ischemic stroke, subarachnoid hemorrhage, cerebral vasospasm, brain tumors, and head trauma.

 The goal of acute stroke thrombolytic treatment is to rescue the ischemic penumbra, an area of brain that surrounds the infarct core and is hypoperfused but does not die quickly.
 Multimodal CT (computed tomography) and magnetic resonance imaging (MRI) can be used to assess the cerebral parenchyma, vasculature, and tissue viability in the acute ischemic stroke setting, and are used to detect ischemic tissue, and exclude hemorrhage and other conditions that mimic acute cerebral ischemia.

 The approved therapy, intravenous tissue plasminogen activator (tPA), requires only a non-contrast CT scan to exclude the presence of hemorrhage (a contraindication to the use of the drug).
 Current guidelines are to administer (tPA) within the first 3 hours after an ischemic event, preceded by a CT scan.
 Many patients, however, do not present within the 3-hour window, and thrombolysis carries a risk of intracranial hemorrhage.
 Thus, more sophisticated imaging may be needed to select the proper use of intra-arterial thrombolysis or mechanical thrombectomy in patients who present more than 3 hours after an ischemic stroke.
 Perfusion imaging is also being evaluated in the management of other neurological conditions such as subarachnoid hemorrhage and head trauma.